tracel-ai/burn/burn-book/src/building-blocks/tensor.md

 # Tensor

-As previously explained in the [model section](../basic-workflow/model.md), the Tensor struct has 3 generic arguments: the backend, the dimension number (rank), and the kind.
+As previously explained in the [model section](../basic-workflow/model.md), the Tensor struct has 3 generic arguments: the backend, the number of dimensions (rank) and the data type.

 ```rust , ignore
 Tensor<B, D>           // Float tensor (default)